sseering/book/en/moving_around.md

 # Moving around your system

-Early shells allows you to move around your filesystem and run commands, and modern shells like Nu allow you to do the same.
+Early shells allow you to move around your filesystem and run commands, and modern shells like Nu allow you to do the same.
 Let's take a look at some of the common commands you might use when interacting with your system.

 ## Viewing directory contents